zachng1/Go/README.md

 Compile go.pro using qmake.

+Alternatively clone the build folder and run go.exe if you are on Windows -- hopefully!

 ## Rules
 The rules of Go are simple.
 Take turns placing stones on the board.
 If a stone or a group of stones is surrounded on all sides by the other player's colour (or the edges of the board), it is dead, and taken off the board.